Blog Post 12.29.25

 The Foreign UAS Entry places a broad prohibition on all “UAS” and “UAS critical components” “produced in foreign countries.”

 UAS.
-The Public Notice adopts the existing definition of “UAS” under Section 88.5 of its rules, defined as “the uncrewed aircraft (UA) and its associated elements (communication links, uncrewed aircraft stations, and components that are not onboard the UA, but control the UA) that would be required for the safe and efficient operation of the UA in the airspace of the United States.”
+The Public Notice adopted the existing definition of “UAS” under Section 88.5 of its rules, defined as “the uncrewed aircraft (UA) and its associated elements (communication links, uncrewed aircraft stations, and components that are not onboard the UA, but control the UA) that would be required for the safe and efficient operation of the UA in the airspace of the United States.”
 The FCC’s rules further define the UA to be “an aircraft operated without the possibility of direct human intervention from within or on the aircraft.”
+Further FCC guidance clarified that the prohibition does not apply to non-aerial drones, but it does apply to both indoor and outdoor UAs.

 Produced in a Foreign Country.
-Notably, and aligned with the stated objectives of the Administration, the prohibition is location-based.
-The Foreign UAS Entry does not distinguish between UAS and UAS critical components made by foreign entities abroad or those produced outside the United States by U.S.-owned, operated or affiliated entities.
+Of significant importance, and aligned with the stated objectives of the Administration, the prohibition is location-based.
+Under the Foreign UAS Entry, the nationality of the entity producing UAS or UAS critical components is not a relevant consideration when determining whether the product was “produced in a foreign country.”
+Notably, the Foreign UAS Entry does not distinguish between UAS and UAS critical components made by foreign entities abroad or those produced outside the United States by U.S.-owned, operated or affiliated entities.
 Nor does the prohibition differentiate between U.S. allies and competitors or adversaries.
-The restriction is a blanket prohibition on foreign production unless covered by one of two exemptions.
+Rather, the restriction is a blanket prohibition on all foreign production unless covered by one of the limited exemptions (detailed below).

 Implementation

 Under FCC rules, equipment on the Covered List is prohibited from receiving or being included as part of an application for equipment authorization.
-Entities and individuals applying for equipment authorization—a requirement for products that use or incorporate radiofrequencies before being marketed or made commercially available in the United States—are required to certify that the equipment is not and does not include “covered” equipment.
+Entities and individuals applying for equipment authorization—a requirement for products that use or incorporate radiofrequencies before being imported, marketed or made commercially available for sale in the United States—are required to certify, in good faith, that the equipment is not and does not include “covered” equipment.
 This certification will now apply to any entities seeking authorization for UAS or counter-UAS systems in the United States, including those with applications that are currently pending, but not yet granted, before the FCC.
 Telecommunication Certification Bodies (TCBs) will also be tasked with reviewing equipment authorization applications to assess compliance with the Covered List.
+The FCC has authority to take enforcement action in any case involving false certifications.

 ***UAS applicants are reminded to ensure applications are up to date and contain accurate certifications given the changes to the Covered List.***